4d/docs/website/translated_docs/es/Desktop/building.md

 ### Integrar una aplicación cliente monopuesto

-4D allows you to embed a compiled structure in the Client application.
+4D permite integrar una estructura compilada en la aplicación Cliente.
 This feature can be used, for example, to provide users with a "portal" application, that gives access to different server applications thanks to the `OPEN DATABASE` command executing a `.4dlink` file.

 To enable this feature, add the `DatabaseToEmbedInClientWinFolder` and/or `DatabaseToEmbedInClientMacFolder` keys in the *buildApp* settings file.
 When one of these keys is present, the client application building process generates a single-user application: the compiled structure, instead of the *EnginedServer.4Dlink* file, is placed in the "Database" folder.